Proven-Paradox/shaper-system/Handbook.md

 #### Crush X
 Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
 This reduces your Physical Offense by X for its duration.

-#### Distracted
-Unable to bring fully react to your situation.
-Distracted characters cannot use their Counter action.
-Unless otherwise noted, Distraction lasts until the character in question takes an action.

 #### Drained
 Afflicted by a life draining curse, necromantic energies, or similar hindrances.
 This reduces all life recovery you would receive by half for its duration.

-#### Flat Footed
-You are not prepared to defend yourself from attacks properly.
-Attacks against you are made at Boon +4.
-Flat Footed characters are also [Distracted](#distracted).
-Unless otherwise noted, you cease being Flat Footed upon taking an action or being successfully struck by a damaging Ability.

-#### Flight
-You can fly.
-This allows you to move into the airborne parts of the battle grid.
-Airborne movement is otherwise identical to standard movement.
-This Condition makes you immune to terrain effects.

-#### Obscured
-You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
-Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
-(Obscured provides no benefit against area of effect attacks.)

-#### Prone
-Lying on the ground.
-Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
-Moving a Square while Prone costs a major action.
-You may fall Prone or stand up as a minor action.

-#### Protection
-A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.

 #### Provoked
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.